-- Are aware of local laws, regulations, political and socio-economic factors, and cultural context in all locations where the research is conducted.
+- Is aware of local laws, regulations, political and socio-economic factors, and cultural context in all locations where the research is conducted.

 - Researchers must have sufficient knowledge of the local context to enable carrying out of the research in ways that protect the rights and welfare of subjects.

 - Knowledge of the local context may influence all aspects of the research design.